-- 1. In the Database painter, create a table with a DateTime column. - For instructions on creating a table, see the Users Guide. - 2.
-In the Columns view, select Pending Syntax from the Objects or pop-up menu. - The Columns view displays the pending changes to the table definition.
-These changes execute only when you click the Save button to save the table definition. - 3.
-Select Copy from the Edit or pop-up menu or click the Copy button. - The SQL syntax (or the portion you selected) is copied to the clipboard. - 4.
-In the ISQL view, modify the DateTime syntax and execute the CREATE TABLE statement.
+1. In the Database painter, create a table with a DateTime column.

+For instructions on creating a table, see Section 15.5, "Working with tables" in Users Guide.

+2. In the Columns view, select Pending Syntax from the Objects or pop-up menu.

+The Columns view displays the pending changes to the table definition.
+These changes execute only when you click the Save button to save the table definition.

+3. Select Copy from the Edit or pop-up menu or click the Copy button.

+The SQL syntax (or the portion you selected) is copied to the clipboard.

+4. In the ISQL view, modify the DateTime syntax and execute the CREATE TABLE statement.

-For instructions on using the ISQL view, see the Users Guide.
+For instructions on using the ISQL view, see Users Guide.